Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Pagan Awareness Coalition is not a coven or training group.
 We can link

-We maintain a mailing list with postings timely to event planning, operate a
+referrals.
+We maintain a mailing list with postings timely to event planning,

 For more information, please